 After some guessing, and a lot of trial-n-error, I finally got the (non-lob) tables running at 2-10 times faster than the SRS materialization times.

 Note to self: configure DA server/agent to use something other than the default=10 prefetch size: oracle.jdbc.defaultRowPrefetch=500

 Keep your friends close and your databases closer

 Was running a battery of DA jobs in development against a handful of Oracle/HANA schema pairs, and couldn’t figure out why one set of jobs were taking upwards of 2-5 times longer to complete when running against comparably sized tables.

-Sometimes it’s the little things that rare up and bite ya in the arse … you know what happens when your ping times are 4-8ms vs 0.4-0.8ms?
+Sometimes it’s the little things that rear up and bite ya in the arse … you know what happens when your ping times are 4-8ms vs 0.4-0.8ms?

 So, part of configuring DA to work with non-

 Sybase SAP databases includes installing the jdbc driver for said database.

 After a brief chat with Mr Google I discovered that newer Oracle jdbc drivers are (supposed to be) backwards compatible with older versions of the Oracle database product.